afknapping/code4wd-experiments/_talks/object-recognition-in-a-box.md

 ---
-title: Babies, a very difficult production system
+title: Object Recognition in a Box
-speaker: Gil Zellner
+speaker: Aaron Bornstein
 ---

-Gil is a......
+How we built a Semi-Automated Tagging Tool to help Identify Objects of Interest in Video with CNTK.